Company Setup Options for Foreign Companies

 - The branch office must have a registered office address in Singapore

-- Two agents who are ordinarily resident in Singapore are to be appointed
+- One agent who is an ordinarily resident in Singapore is to be appointed

 The branch office must also meet both of these annual compliance requirements: